pulumi/docs/pulumi-hugo/themes/default/content/blog/how-webiny-built-a-serverless-application-framework/index.md

 The last piece of the puzzle was storing cloud infrastructure state files.
 Here we went with the following approach.

-For local development, users’ cloud infrastructure state files are stored locally within their Webiny project using the [Local Filesystem Backend](https://www.pulumi.com/docs/intro/concepts/state/#logging-into-the-local-filesystem-backend), which we’ve seen worked great for developers.
+For local development, users’ cloud infrastructure state files are stored locally within their Webiny project using the [Local Filesystem Backend](/docs/concepts/state/#logging-into-the-local-filesystem-backend), which we’ve seen worked great for developers.

-On the other hand, for ephemeral environments spawned in CI/CD or long-lived environments like staging or production, through our [documentation](https://www.webiny.com/docs/key-topics/ci-cd/cloud-infrastructure-state-files#using-different-backends), we advise our users to use centralized and remote storage by using backends like [Amazon S3](https://www.pulumi.com/docs/intro/concepts/state/#aws-s3) and even [Pulumi Service (pulumi.com)](https://www.pulumi.com/docs/intro/concepts/state/#logging-into-the-pulumi-service-backend).
+On the other hand, for ephemeral environments spawned in CI/CD or long-lived environments like staging or production, through our [documentation](https://www.webiny.com/docs/key-topics/ci-cd/cloud-infrastructure-state-files#using-different-backends), we advise our users to use centralized and remote storage by using backends like [Amazon S3](/docs/concepts/state/#aws-s3) and even [Pulumi Cloud (pulumi.com)](/docs/concepts/state/#logging-into-the-pulumi-service-backend).
 Both backends have their pros and cons, and we let the users choose the one they want to use.

 ## Show Me the Code